-The Division/Department that is responsible to timely and effectively implement the relevant tasks assigned to it by the Owner in relation to a regulatory framework, in a complete and quality assured manner.
-As part of its tasks, the Responsible Division/Department drafts and follows up a relevant action plan and regularly reports its progress to the Owner and relevant project team (if any).
-The CL of the Responsible Division/Department is the person which reports the progress to Compliance Division on an on-going basis through the compliance management system.
+The Division/Department that is responsible to timely and effectively implement the relevant tasks assigned to it by the Owner in relation to a law / directive / regulation, in a complete and quality assured manner.
+As part of its tasks, the Responsible Division/Department shall draft and follow up a relevant action plan and regularly report its progress to the Owner and relevant project team (if any).
+The CL of the